·

 WALK ON THE RAMPARTS

-Exiting the Abbey grounds, visitors are treated to a stunning view of the town from atop the walls.
+Exiting the Abbey grounds, visitors are treated to stunning views of the town from atop the walls.
 From this vantage point, you can see both the interior and exterior of the town, with its enchanting gates, towers, and ramparts.
+These ramparts, built in the 14th and 15th centuries to protect Mont Saint-Michel and its Abbey from English attacks during the Hundred Years' War, played a crucial role in its defense.
+Interestingly, the Mont was never captured, forcing the English to settle for its twin rock, Tombelaine, located 3 km away.

 Taking in the breathtaking scenery, we couldn't help but feel like we had been transported to a scene straight out of a fairytale.
 As we made our way through the narrow streets, we were constantly awed by the charming details of the town.
-Every corner seemed to hold a new discovery, from the quaint shops and restaurants to the picturesque alleys and pathways.
 It was like stepping into the world of Harry Potter, with its winding cobblestoned streets and charming storefronts.
 We could have easily spent hours strolling around, taking in the beauty of the town and capturing it all in photos!

 Ramparts, Mont-Saint-Michel, Baie du Mont-Saint-Michel